 Read More: Best Chinese Movies of All Time

 6. The Perfect Dictatorship (2014) [La Dictadura Perfecta]

-A power struggle in Mexico between the current President and Governor Vargas, ‘The Perfect Dictatorship’ is mostly dark humour, with satirical references and somewhat real-life antecedents, which are mostly subjective in nature.
+Depicting a power struggle in Mexico between the current President and Governor Vargas, ‘The Perfect Dictatorship’ uses dark humour, with satirical references and somewhat real-life antecedents, which are mostly subjective in nature.
 The movie begins with an unintended remark made by the Mexican President on national television while welcoming the US Ambassador.
 Television Mexicana, who had aired the remark, seek to cover it up by showing another sensational story featuring Governor Vargas and his alleged involvement in an embezzlement scandal.
 Vargas then bribes Television Mexicana and asks them to improve his image in front of the public.
-‘The Perfect Dictatorship’ is a must watch Spanish movie you can watch on Netflix right now.
+‘The Perfect Dictatorship’ is a must-watch Spanish movie and you can stream it on Netflix right now.

 Read More: Best Feel Good Movies on Netflix

 Based on the novel of the same name by the author Luz Gabás, this film follows Killian, a young man who arrives in Equatorial Guinea in 1958 with his older brother.
 They both arrive to work on a cacao plantation but life (and love) happen.
 “Palm Trees in the Snow” is an incredible movie about Spanish colonialism and its impact.
 Besides having great camera work and sound effects, this film has a beautiful story supported by a great cast.
 If you choose this one, prepare yourself for a heartbreaking story.

 Read More: Best Crime Shows on Netflix